syself/cluster-api-provider-hetzner/docs/caph/03-reference/07-hetzner-bare-metal-remediation-template.md

 ---
 title: HetznerBareMetalRemediationTemplate
+description: Customize the way Hetzner Bare Metal Machines are handled with the remediation template.
+Define method, retry limit, and more.
+No URLs in meta description.
 ---

 In `HetznerBareMetalRemediationTemplate` you can define all important properties for `HetznerBareMetalRemediations`.
 With this remediation, you can define a custom method for the manner of how Machine Health Checks treat the unhealthy `object`s - `HetznerBareMetalMachines` in this case.
 For more information about how to use remediations, see [Advanced CAPH](/docs/caph/02-topics/06-advanced/04-custom-templates-mhc.md). `HetznerBareMetalRemediations` are reconciled by the `HetznerBareMetalRemediationController`, which reconciles the remediatons and triggers the requested type of remediation on the relevant `HetznerBareMetalMachine`.